 After you click OK on STEP 5 a new warning pop up window will open.
 Click OK.

-After you click OK on STEP 6, select your “Install Remotely” Task then click the “Run” tab.
-You will be asked to run Install Remotely – click Yes.
+After you click Submit on STEP 6, select your “Install Remotely” Task then click the “Run” tab.
+You will be asked to run Install Remotely – click OK.
 Follow the instructions in the image below.

 Go back to STEP 1 or you will deal with karma 🙂

 The installation process can take up to a few seconds/minutes.
 It will depend on your Internet speed connection.
-Now open your browser and type in http://Synology-ip-address:5371 Click Log in.
+Now open your browser and type in http://Synology-ip-address:5371 Click Register.
 Follow the instructions in the images below.

-Add your own Email and Password then click Log in.
+Add your own Email and Password then click Register.
 Follow the instructions in the image below.

-Note: If you want to run Remotely container over an HTTPS check How to Run Docker Containers Over HTTPS and remember to add Web Socket at the Reverse Proxy.
+Note: If you want to run Remotely container over HTTPS check How to Run Docker Containers Over HTTPS and remember to add Web Socket at the Reverse Proxy.

 Note: Can I run Docker on my Synology NAS?
 See the supported models.